Trihexyphenidyl

-Trihexyphenidyl (THP, benzhexol, trihex, marketed as Artane and others) is an antispasmodic drug used to treat stiffness, tremors, spasms, and poor muscle control.
+Trihexyphenidyl (THP, benzhexol, trihex, gilining marketed as Artane and others) is an antispasmodic drug used to treat stiffness, tremors, spasms, and poor muscle control.
 It is an agent of the antimuscarinic class and is often used in management of Parkinson's disease.
 It was approved by the FDA for the treatment of Parkinson's in the US in 1949.

 Trihexyphenidyl is a therapeutic alternative on the World Health Organization's List of Essential Medicines.

 Medical uses

 Trihexyphenidyl is used for the symptomatic treatment of Parkinson's disease in mono and combination therapy.

 Trihexyphenidyl has also been prescribed for essential tremor and akathisia.

 In pediatrics, it has been used for children with dystonia due to cerebral palsy, and to control drooling.

 In organophosphate poisoning, trihexyphenidyl is a more effective antidote than atropine to counteract the cholinergic crisis, seizures, and neuropathology.

 Contraindications

 Contraindications include according to the Therapeutic Goods Administration Australia from 2022: